Untitled Document

 all the files on the EPROM are deleted when the device is formatted.

 pack.
-I never run out of RAM that way.
+I have never run out of RAM with the 1M!
+Cambridge

 |